Battery Backed SRAM FAQ

 Notes on Nintendo Entertainment System

-You can buy replacement batteries for your NES cart through this link Console5 is a wonderful resource and I've been purchasing parts from them for years.
+You can buy replacement batteries for your NES cart here Console5 is a wonderful resource and I've been purchasing parts from them for years.

 before you do anything, check the list of games that utilize SRAM saves.
 Most games in this era used passwords, tape decks, or other crazy crap.

-Games in the NES Programmable Series do not utilize a battery to save.
+Games in the NES Programmable Series don't have a battery.
 They were meant to be used with a tape drive that was never released here.
 There are ways to reintroduce that functionality to the NES, but they're a pain in the ass.

 Some NES games have unpopulated battery sections on their board.
-No, putting a battery in there will not enable saving.
-Don't do it.
+Installing a battery won't enable saving.
+Don't bother.

 Notes on Super Nintendo Entertainment System

-You can buy replacement batteries for your SNES cart through this link Once again, Console5 is a wonderful resource and I've been purchasing parts from them for years.
+You can buy replacement batteries for your SNES games here.
+Console5 is a wonderful resource and I've been purchasing parts from them for years.

 Super Nintendo games are more straightforward than NES games in terms of saves.
-Virtually every game that allows you to retain data between sessions will use battery backed SRAM.
+Games that saves data to the cartridge will always have a battery.

 For the Nintendo Power cart, games are stored with Flash memory, and only save files are lost when replacing the battery.